Max-norm Ramsey Theory: Acknowledgments

 \section{Acknowledgments}

 Part of this work was done while the first author was supported by an LMS Early Career Fellowship.
-The first author was also partially supported by ERC Advanced Grant "GeoScape."
-The second and third authors are supported by the grant RSF N 21-71-10092, \url{https://rscf.ru/project/21-71-10092/}.
+The first and the third authors were also partially supported by ERC Advanced Grant "GeoScape" No. 882971.
+The second author is supported by the \href{https://rscf.ru/project/21-71-10092/}{RSF grant N 21-71-10092}.
 The third author is a winner of August M\"obius Contest and Young Russian Mathematics Contest and would like to thank its sponsors and jury.